Darlton

 BELOVED MOTHER OF OLGA AND SNOWDEN

-All other windows have tinted, plain green glass.
+All other windows in the church contain tinted plain green glass.